rackerlabs/docs-cloud-rackconnect/api-docs/general-api-info/authentication.rst

 ~~~~~~~~~~~~~~
 Authentication
 ~~~~~~~~~~~~~~
-Each REST request against the Cloud Queues service requires the inclusion of a specific authorization token, supplied in the ``X-Auth-Token`` HTTP header of each API request.
+Each REST request against the RackConnect service requires the inclusion of a specific authorization token, supplied in the ``X-Auth-Token`` HTTP header of each API request.
 You get a token by submitting an authentication request with valid account credentials to the following Rackspace Cloud Identity API service endpoint: